-Scope: Managing, directing, and undertaking all archaeological work, including Archaeology Impact Assessment (AIA), Systematic Data Recovery (SDR), and archaeological monitoring.
-Support the Technical Heritage Committee and archaeology investigation program.
-Responding to chance archaeological or heritage finds.
-Monthly Highlights: Continued archaeological investigations at pier locations in Surrey and New Westminster.
-Completed archaeology investigation at Pier S4 and released it to the Contractor.
-Pier S6 scheduled completion was delayed due to contamination found in the excavated material.
-Remediation of this contamination is underway and the Pier S6 location is expected to be handed over to the Contractor in the next reporting period.
-Three Month Lookahead: Continue archaeological monitoring and archaeological investigations.
-Continue to liaise with regulators on follow-up actions and commitments from required Project permits and approvals.
+- Managing, directing, and undertaking all archaeological work, including Archaeology Impact Assessment (AIA), Systematic Data Recovery (SDR), and archaeological monitoring. - Support the Technical Heritage Committee and archaeology investigation program. - Responding to chance archaeological or heritage finds.

+- Continued archaeological investigations at pier locations in Surrey and New Westminster. - Completed archaeology investigation at Pier S6 and released it to the Contractor. - Additional archaeological material screening underway at the Tannery Road work site.

+- Continue archaeological monitoring and archaeological investigations. - Continue to liaise with regulators on follow-up actions and commitments from required Project permits and approvals.